MKegler/FFR_language/README.md

-### The neural response at the fundamental frequency of speech is modulated by linguistic prediction
+### The neural response at the fundamental frequency of speech is modulated by linguistic information

 Code and data required to reproduce the results presented in:

-Kegler, M., Weissbart, H. & Reichenbach, T. (2021). "_The neural response at the fundamental frequency of speech is modulated by linguistic prediction_"
+Kegler, M., Weissbart, H. & Reichenbach, T. (2021). "_The neural response at the fundamental frequency of speech is modulated by linguistic information_"

 To reproduce the results and figures from the paper, please follow the instructions in the ```Main.ipynb``` notebook.